tylerlong/slim_text/README.md

 132. infobar to issue commands? http://developer.chrome.com/extensions/experimental.infobars.html
     1. and for find and replace?
     2. and for create new files?
+    3. problem: this feature is currently experimental, disabled by default unless user change some flag manually.
 133. open a new tab, default path is the current tab's path?
     1. the same as ubuntu terminal
 135. go through this page: http://ace.ajax.org/#nav=production